eyeson-team/api/content/api-reference/index.md

 ## Recording

-Recordings are saved on a cloud storage and can be downloaded from there.
+Recordings are saved in eyesons cloud storage and can be downloaded from there.
-Direct URLs to downloads expire, so better store the recording identifier and fetch a valid resource link on demand.
+Direct URLs to downloads _expire_, so it's better store the recording identifier and fetch a valid resource link on demand.

 ```
 POST /rooms/:access_key/recording